jackcui1/Bootshop/README.md

-Bootshop is Online Store
+# Bootshop
+This is online shopping system.

-What's inside
+# What's inside

 This project is based on the Spring Boot project and uses these packages :